polamaxu/enose_K10/README.md

 DFRobot_ADS1115: Arduino IDE library

-enose.step: Structural parts of container and probe
+.step: Structural parts of container and probe

 photos: 3D screenshot of the container and probe structure